department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/what-to-expect-at-military-funeral.md

 ---
 layout: page-breadcrumbs.html
-title: What to Expect at a Memorial Service
+title: What to Expect at a Military Funeral
 template: detail-page
 collection: burials
 order: 8